hpsaturn/hpsaturn.github.io/_posts/2021-09-19-cryptopanel.md

 ## Firmware install

 You able to install this firmware on only one click, without compiling nothing only using this [Web installer](https://hpsaturn.com/crypto-panel-installer/).
-Also you can follow the full instruccions and steps on the [Hackaday Instructions Section](https://hackaday.io/project/182527/instructions).
+Also you can follow the full instructions and steps on the [Hackaday Instructions Section](https://hackaday.io/project/182527/instructions).

 ## Panel config